 ALSO READKedarnath will become a model pilgrimage site: PM Modi JSW Group signs pact with Uttarakhand govt to reconstruct Kedarnath sites Congress didn't allow me to redevelop Kedarnath after 2013 floods: PM Modi Narendra Modi in Kedarnath: Serving people is true service of lord PM Modi to visit Kedarnath shrine in Uttarakhand on Friday

+Modiji Lord Shiva knows everything.
+Should abstain from talking loud and rhetoric at the feet of the Lord," he tweeted.
 Surjewala also said that those who devote themselves to the Lord get the fruits of devotion and asked Modi "to show at least some humility" at Lord Shiva's door.